-Observe the steps in "1-5 Installing an Expansion Card" and install CrossFire/SLI graphics cards on the PCIEX16 and PCIEX8 slots.
+Observe the steps in "1-5 Installing an Expansion Card" and install CrossFire/SLI graphics cards on the PCI Express x16 slots.
+(To set up a 2-Way configuration, we recommend installing the graphics cards on the PCIEX16 and PCIEX8 slots.)

-Insert the CrossFire^(Note)/SLI bridge connectors in the CrossFire/SLI gold edge connectors on top of the cards.
+Insert the CrossFire $^{\text{Note 2}}$ /SLI bridge connectors in the CrossFire/SLI gold edge connectors on top of the cards.
 Step 3: